 Insight Advisor supports creation of behaviors to use a preferred default calendar period with a measure group.
 The following example demonstrates how to change the calendar period to view results for a different period.
 You can change the calendar period property to generate a Period over period chart that displays sales over the last year rather than over the last month.

 Do the following:

-From the business logic tutorial app, enter the query Show me sales in the search box.
-Locate the period over period result.
+From the business logic tutorial app, enter the search Show me sales in the search box.
+Locate the Period over period result.